ksamuk/gene_flow_linkage/README.md

 This repository contains all the scripts and processed data files used to perform the data processing and analyses described in:

-**Gene flow favors linkage between adaptive alleles in a globally distributed species**
+**Clustering of adaptive alleles is favoured by gene flow in a globally distributed species**

 *Kieran Samuk, Greg Owens, Diana Rennison, Kira Delmore, Sara Miller and Dolph Schluter.*